oracle-livelabs/database-maa/data-guard/active-data-guard-23ai/create-services/create-services.md

 To try this lab, you must have successfully completed:
 * Lab 1: Prepare the database hosts
 * Lab 2: Prepare the databases
-* Lab 3: Configure and Verify Data Guard
+* Lab 3: Configure Data Guard
+* Lab 4: Verify the Data Guard configuration

 ### Objectives
 * Discard all PDB saved states